dl-eigenart/driven-states-registry/README.md

 - **[`driven-states/`](driven-states/)** — a registry of material states that exist *only while a drive is running*: light-induced phases and Floquet-engineered bands.
 82 states across 58 host materials, each with drive parameters, lifetime, mechanism, an explicit evidence level and a primary source with a verified DOI.
+The searched domains are light-driven throughout; non-optical drives are admitted by the schema but not yet surveyed.
 - **[`rpt/`](rpt/)** — a machine-readable description layer for the **controllability** of matter, with an evaluator that propagates actuator values through a coupling graph and reports the critical path, energy costs and control-loop behaviour.